Azure/portaldocs/portal-sdk/generated/portalfx-notifications-iris.md

 /**
  * The notification status.
  */
  export enum NotificationStatus {
     /**
-     * An information notification
+     * An Information notification
      */
-    Information,
+    Information = 0,

     /**
-     * A warning notification
+     * A Warning notification
      */
-    Warning,
+    Warning = 1,

     /**
-     * An error notification
+     * An Error notification
      */
-    Error,
+    Error = 2,

     /**
-     * An in progress notification
+     * An InProgress notification
      */
-    InProgress,
+    InProgress = 3,

     /**
-     * A success notification
+     * A Success notification
      */
-    Success,
+    Success = 4,
 }

 ```